b-brankovics/grabb/README.md

 #### Seqtk

 1. Download [Seqtk]()https://github.com/lh3/seqtk.git from github and uncompress it or `git clone https://github.com/lh3/seqtk.git`
-2. Move to the directory
+2. Change to the directory
 3. Type `make` on the command line (zlib needs to be installed, see 1.3) for instructions)
 4. Copy/move or smylink '__seqtk__' into somewhere in the path or add the folder to the path (The files in the bin folder)